mozilla/UCOSP-winter-2018_TrackingTechnologies/analyses/eval_analysis.md

 )
 ```

-    67.7% (677/1000) of scripts that use eval are hosted on a different domain than the source webpage.
+    35.6% (6642/18657) of scripts that use eval are hosted on a different domain than the source webpage.
-    52.0% (520/1000) of scripts that use eval are part of a different domain entity than the webpage, or have a different domain name than the source webpage.
+    33.89% (6323/18657) of scripts that use eval are part of a different domain entity than the webpage, or have a different domain name than the source webpage.

-Around two thirds of scripts are hosted on a different domain than the webpage that calls the script and even when looking at domain entities only ~50% of scripts are hosted on the same domain entity, or domain, as the webpage.
+Around one thirds of scripts are hosted on a different domain than the webpage that calls the script.
+This holds true when looking at domain entities as well.

 ## Print summary statistics for # of eval calls